-Rising gas and food prices, higher mortgage repayments and lower investment returns have punched a hole in household budgets with much more money going out than coming in.
+Rising goods and services prices, higher mortgage repayments and lower investment returns have punched a hole in household budgets with much more money going out than coming in.

 The only way to manage the higher outflows is to either earn more or spend less.
 Winning a pay rise or working an extra job is not always feasible in the current economy, so trimming spending is often the best and only option available to most people.